cisagov/awssh/README.md

 nix build
 ```

-After the build has completed the program will a `result` directory will
+After the build has completed, the `awssh` executable can be found at:
-appear within the root of the project.
-This directory contains a `bin`
-subdirectory where the executable `awssh` can be found: `result/bin/awssh`
+`result/bin/awssh`

 To run the program simply execute the binary from the project root: